vectorhacker/angular2-starter/README.md

 To be able to start development you need to install a few dependencies.
 To do so, make sure you have [Node.js](http://nodejs.org) installed.
 Once you have that, open a terminal in the project folder and run this command:

 `
-npm install # Install all dependencies npm install -g gulp tsd
+npm install # Install run dependencies npm install -g gulp tsd jspm jspm install # Install build dependencies
 `
 This command will run all scripts that are needed to install dependencies, including npm and jspm dependencies needed in order to compile and build the project.